 The extra material provided in the height of an overlap liner will fit either a 48”, 52”, or a 54” tall pool.
 It is possible to tuck the additional material under the top ledge to make it less visible.

 Overall, the overlap liners provide some major benefits.
 Overlap pool liners are very easy to install and can be slightly adjusted as the pool is filling with water, making it the perfect choice for a DIY project.
-They are generally less expensive (depending on the print) and if there are any questions on the exact height of your pool, an overlap pool liner will fit a variation of heights.
+They are generally less expensive (depending on the print) and if there are any questions on the exact height of your pool, an overlap pool liner will fit a variety of heights.

 Unibead Pool Liners

 Unibead Pool Liners must match the exact length, width, AND height of your above ground pool.
 These liners are custom cut in every direction so it is important to know your exact pool size.

-EXPERT TIP: Unibead simply means you have the choice how to install the liner in one of two ways, as a beaded liner, or as a J-hook liner (a.k.a.
+EXPERT TIP: Unibead simply means you have the choice of how to install the liner in one of two ways, as a beaded liner, or as a J-hook liner (a.k.a.
 V-bead liner).

 Unibead Liner As A J-Hook Liner

 A J-hook liner has a special attachment at the top of the pool liner (similar to built-in coping strips) that hangs directly on the top of the pool wall.
 Since it is custom cut for the height of the pool wall as well and the length and the width, a J-hook liner is easier to install than an overlap liner.
 There also will not be any overlapped vinyl showing on the outside of the pool like there is with overlap liners.
 Unibead liners simply clip to the top of the pool wall (using the integrated J-hook bead at the top) allowing you to have a printed design with a straight border at the waterline giving a more professional appearance.